Projects Biomarkers for Infectious Diseases

 Cerebrospinal fluid biomarkers for early diagnosis and risk stratification of CNS infections

 Infections of the CNS can often not be differentiated well from non-infectious inflammatory diseases, and pathogen detection is variably efficient, depending on the assay, the pathogen and the time of lumbar puncture with respect to the onset of infection.
-In addition, there is a great need for host-directed adjuvant therapies in CNS infections, as permanent neurological deficits may develop despite timely institution of pathogen-directed treatments.
-In collaboration with the MHH Dept. of Neurology (M. Stangel) and the RCU Metabolomics and Mass Spectrometry (H. Bähre), we are therefore searching for cerebrospinal fluid small molecule (metabolite) biomarkers for risk stratification and early diagnosis of patients with suspected infections of the CNS, and for metabolic pathways involved in CNS cell damage.
-As a pilot project we initially studied reactivation of chickenpox virus (varicella-zoster virus, VZV), as this disease may span the spectrum from mild segmental zoster (shingles) to a life-threatening encephalitis.
-We have expanded this project to bacterial and other viral pathogens, especially chronic herpes viruses such as HSV-1.
-One strategic advantage of focusing on chronic herpesvirus infections is that there are excellent local opportunities to test the functional importance of any biomarker candidates by collaborating with scientists working on the biology of these pathogens.
+In collaboration with the MHH Dept. of Neurology (T. Skripuletz, K.-W. Sühs), we are analyzing cerebrospinal fluid samples to identify small molecule (metabolite) biomarkers for risk stratification and early diagnosis of patients with suspected infections of the CNS.
+A second goal is to identify metabolic pathways that are involved in CNS cell damage during infections.
+We initially studied reactivation of chickenpox virus (varicella-zoster virus, VZV), as this disease may span the spectrum from mild segmental zoster (shingles) to a life-threatening encephalitis.
+We have expanded this project to herpes simplex viruses (HSV), enteroviruses, coronaviruses, and to bacterial CNS infections.
+Our current focus is on identifying biomarkers for long COVID and for the clinically important discrimination between viral CNS infections and autoimmune neuroinflammation.

 Publications

-We are focusing on pulmonary infections, especially influenza (the flu), community-acquired pneumonia, and tuberculosis (TB), as there is a great need for improved diagnosis and patient stratification in all of these, and they may also present with similar symptoms but require very different treatments.
-In addition, we have initiated a study to identify biomarkers to predict severe disease (e.g., acute respiratory distress syndrome) in patients with COVID-19.
+We are focusing on pulmonary infections, especially influenza, COVID-19, community-acquired pneumonia, and tuberculosis (TB), as there is a great need for improved diagnosis, patient stratification, and treatment.
 Our studies on TB have been possible through a collaboration with the Instituto Oswaldo Cruz in Rio de Janeiro.
-One focus of biomarker profiling is on RNA biomarkers, particularly small noncoding RNAs because of their multifaceted regulatory functions.
+One focus of biomarker profiling is on RNA biomarkersbecause of their multifaceted regulatory functions.
 Metabolites constitute the other mainstay as they represent both beginning and end of many important biological regulatory circuits.
-The Krebs cycle metabolite itaconic acid is a recently recognized master regulator of innate immune cells and therefore promises to have particular biomarker potential.
-We have established an LC-MS/MS assay for the detection of itaconic acid and its isomers citraconic and mesaconic acid.
-In addition, in a collaboration with the Dept. of Structural Biology of the HZI we have solved the crystal structure of the enzyme responsible for itaconic acid synthesis, cis-aconitate decarboxylase (CAD, ACOD1; also known as immune response gene 1, Irg1).
-We are now beginning to assess the impact of naturally occurring variants (mutations) in itaconic acid synthesis upon human susceptibility for respiratory infections.
+The endogenous isomers itaconic, mesaconic and citraconic acid have potent immunomodulatory, cytoprotective, and antiviral properties.
+In a collaboration with the Dept. of Structural Biology of the HZI solved the crystal structure of the enzyme responsible for itaconic acid synthesis, cis-aconitate decarboxylase (ACOD1; Irg1).
+We are currently assessing these three isomers and related molecules as adjunct treatments for severe viral infections and are evaluating inhibitors of ACOD1 as interventions to counteract immune exhaustion in viral and bacterial infections.

 Publications